 The Death Study Circle is an ongoing, live, monthly study circle open to all.

-Members of the Institute receive 50% off of the tuition for this course.
-Simply enter the membership coupon code upon check out.
+Institute members receive 50% off of their Birth Study Circle tuition.
+Simply enter the membership code upon check out.
 All are welcome to join the Institute ~ membership is lifelong.

 I’ve held the hands of the dying.
 I’ve held the bodies of women as they sway with the hard pain of labor.
 I know the smell of birth and death.
 I’ve come to embrace the truth that standing with an open heart in the presence of birth is very much like standing with an open heart in the presence of death.